-Full immersion into the local culture, breaking down social barriers and being able to apologize for terrible dance skills are among some of the reasons why you should choose a Spanish study abroad program.
+Immersive cultural experiences, breaking down social barriers and being able to apologize for terrible dance skills: a few reasons to choose a Spanish study abroad program.

 By Kagumu Adventures Staff

 We chat with London-born Jake Macmillian, who enjoyed three different study abroad programs during his Spanish degree at Newcastle University in the UK.
 Jake currently lives in Medellin, Colombia with his partner and works as the Educational Services Manager at the British Council.

 Here are Jake’s top five reasons for studying Spanish abroad.

 The major advantage of studying Spanish abroad is that you are thinking about the language every day.
 You start by observing and listening, then you go out and interact with people in the food markets, talk with fellow students on the university campus and go for beers with new friends at night.
 From breakfast to dinner you are immersed in the language and the progress you can make is huge.
 I studied in Jerez and Salamanca in Spain and Guadalajara in Mexico.
 I took classes for 4 hours in the morning then used the language during my free time in the city and on travel adventures.

 Being able to talk with people in their own language allows you to break down social barriers and understand their lives.
 You learn that people from different countries and cultures think very similarly to you.
 Talking with local Mexicans allowed me to become real friends with them.
 I also got to explain in the British culture, we weren't the bumbling, comedic characters portrayed in TV shows like Fawlty Towers.

 Traveling to lesser-known destinations